Learning Out Loud – My Progress

 Single Colour Brioche

-Single colour brioche is much easier to understand.
+Learning single colour brioche is much easier.
 It follows a very simple, two stitch repeating pattern.
 When you grasp that, and surprisingly it doesn’t take too long, you have the basics in the bag.
 No difficult new terms to learn, no complicated stitches to fiddle with.
 If you can knit a stitch and slip a stitch purl wise, you can master single colour brioche.

 I was thrilled to bits when I realised I had completed rows and rows without having to refer to the pattern.
 It’s far from perfect, I’m still trying to work out why one of my edges is untidy but my progress is none-the-less encouraging.